We hear the same things so often from people who wish they could dance but have not yet given it a try.

 When joining the Intermediate Class, you will be joining a group of experienced dancers who have been working on their dancing for a while.
 They are also keen to keep improving all the time, and although you can expect everyone to be very welcoming and encouraging, please bear in mind that when you rotate partners all of you will affect each other.

-If you’re interested in joining the Intermediate Class, then practice, attendance and enthusiasm are key.
+If you’re interested in joining the Intermediate Class, then practice, attendance, an openness to teacher feedback and enthusiasm are key.
 My advice would be to stay back after class to practise with other dancers and to ask for feedback from your teachers as regularly as possible to build your foundation before moving to the Intermediate Class.

 The focus of learning to dance at Lindy Jazz is personal development; to build our skills, confidence and to gain more joyful dance experiences.
 Our focus is not social status so you will find that we are not concerned about which ‘level’ we might be.
 Within the Intermediate Class, you will find that some dancers are more advanced, more skilled and more experienced than others and everyone has different aims and learn at a different pace.